techconative/restel-docs/docs/Setup/up_and_running.md

 *Command to run* :

+*nix:

 `sh scripts/run.sh  <excel file path>.`

+Windows:

+`.\scripts\run.bat <excel file path>`

-This script will install allure-commandline to view the reports in browser and give your restel excel file as input
+This script when given your restel excel file as input will run the tests and use `allure` CLI tool to generate and display the reports in a browser. e.g.,:

-eg:  `sh scripts/run.sh  quickstart/jsonbox_test.xlsx`
+*nix: `sh scripts/run.sh  quickstart/jsonbox_test.xlsx`

+Windows: `.\scripts\run.bat quickstart\jsonbox_test.xlsx`